What Is a Bear Market vs. Bull Market?

 The Etymology of the Terms

-There is no one agreed-upon definition as to how the terms “bull” and “bear” came into existence.
+There is not an agreed-upon understanding as to how the terms “bull” and “bear” came into existence.
 One theory is that the terms refer to the method in which these respective animals attack: A bull thrusts its horns up into the air, in an upwards motion, whereas a bear swipes its paws in a downward motion.

 Whatever the origin, the terms are now a permanent fixture of the investment landscape.
 There’s even a giant sculpture of a bull in the streets of New York, near the New York Stock Exchange, symbolizing the prosperity and optimism that is typically associated with a thriving stock market.